 In addition to supplying your body with essential amino acids, the building blocks of muscle, protein has more things going for it.

-• Satiety: It helps keep you full, more so than any other macronutrient
+• Satiety: Protein helps keep you full, more so than any other macronutrient

-• Thermic effect: Your body has to use more energy to break it down and assimilate it
+• Thermic effect: Your body has to use more energy to assimilate protein

-• Metabolic advantage: It creates a hormonal environment conducive to muscle gain and lean mass retention
+• Metabolic advantage: Adequate protein intake creates a hormonal environment conducive to muscle gain and lean mass retention

-More isn’t better however.
-There’s no need to eat a very high protein diet however (> 2.5 gr per kg of bodyweight).
+More isn’t better, however.
+There’s no need to eat a very high protein diet (> 2.5 gr per kg of body weight).
 You’ll just end up bloated and fat.
-Research also indicates that a high protein diet lowers testosterone (read, read), so be smart and eat reasonable amounts.
+Research also indicates that a high protein diet may lower testosterone (read, read).
+So be smart and eat reasonable amounts.
 (Also make sure to read this piece on protein requirements)

 I’ve talked about the importance of tracking food intake extensively.
 Regardless if you’re trying to gain weight or lose it, start monitoring your diet.

 The main energy sources of the human body are fats and carbohydrates.